mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 .. prompt:: bash

-    cp ../../../tutorial/opt/ffd/simple_ffd.py .
     cp ../../../tutorial/aero/analysis/wing_vol.cgns .

-Create the following empty runscript in the current directory:
+Create the following empty runscripts in the current directory:

+- ``simple_ffd.py``
 - ``parametrize.py``

 Creating an FFD volume
 ======================
-As mentioned above, the actual definition of an FFD volume is simply a 3D grid of points.
+As mentioned in the previous optimization tutorial, the actual definition of an FFD volume is simply a 3D grid of points.
-We can create this by hand in a meshing software like ICEM, or for very simple cases, we can generate it with a script.
+For 3D geometries, we can create this by hand in a meshing software like ICEM, or for very simple cases, we can generate it with a script.
 There is also a function in pyGeo, :doc:`write_wing_FFD_file <pygeo:geo_utils>`, that can be used to generate a simple FFD by specifying slices and point distributions.
 For this tutorial, we are dealing with a relatively simple wing geometry - straight edges, no kink, no dihedral - so we will just use the script approach.
-This script is not very generalizable though, so it is not part of the MACH library.
+This script is not very generalizable though, so it is not part of the MACH-Aero library.
-I will explain briefly how it works, but I won't give it the same attention as the other scripts we use in this tutorial.

 Open the script ``simple_ffd.py`` in your favorite text editor.
+Then copy the code from each of the following sections into this file.

 Specify bounds of FFD volume
 ----------------------------
-We need to define the dimensions of the grid at the root and the tip, and the script will interpolate between them to obtain the full 3D grid.
-We also need to specify the number of control points we want along each dimension of the FFD grid.

 .. literalinclude:: ../tutorial/opt/ffd/simple_ffd.py
     :start-after: # rst Dimensions
     :end-before: # rst Compute

+We need to define the dimensions of the grid at the root and the tip, and the script will interpolate between them to obtain the full 3D grid.
+We also need to specify the number of control points we want along each dimension of the FFD grid.

 Compute FFD nodes
 -----------------
+.. literalinclude:: ../tutorial/opt/ffd/simple_ffd.py
+    :start-after: # rst Compute
+    :end-before: # rst Write

 This next section just computes the nodes of the FFD grid based on the information we have provided.
 The vector ``span_dist`` gives the spanwise distribution of the FFD sections, which can be varied based by the user.
 Here we use a distribution that varies from wider spacing at the root to narrower spacing at the tip.

-.. literalinclude:: ../tutorial/opt/ffd/simple_ffd.py
-    :start-after: # rst Compute
-    :end-before: # rst Write

 Write to file
 -------------
-Finally we write to file using the plot3d format.

 .. literalinclude:: ../tutorial/opt/ffd/simple_ffd.py
     :start-after: # rst Write

+Finally we write to file using the plot3d format.
+This nested loop should be familiar from the airfoil optimization tutorial.

 Generate the FFD
 ----------------